haddaro/selfSudoku/README.md

 # sudoku
-Build your own sudoku and then play it
+Build your own sudoku and then play it (Java & JavaFX)